Natascha Engel

 Natascha Engel (born 9 April 1967) is a British former politician.
 She served as Labour Party Member of Parliament (MP) for North East Derbyshire from 2005 until her defeat at the 2017 general election.

-During her time in Parliament, Engel was Deputy Speaker (Second Deputy Chair of Ways and Means).
+During her final two years in Parliament, Engel was Deputy Speaker (Second Deputy Chair of Ways and Means).
 She established and was the inaugural chair of the Backbench Business Committee (2010–2015) for which she was awarded Parliamentarian of the Year in 2013 by the Political Studies Association and the Spectator's Backbencher of the Year in 2015.

 Engel is now CEO of cross-party policy and research institute, Palace Yard.

 Early life and education

 Engel was born in Berlin, Germany, to a German father and an English mother.
 After her parents' divorce she moved with her mother to Kent and was educated at Kent College and The King's School, Canterbury.

 She later trained as a linguist in German and Portuguese at King's College London and at the University of Westminster where she obtained a Master's degree in Technical and Specialised Translation (German, Dutch, Spanish and Portuguese).